The most important lesson you need to learn about living in Croatia

 If you are wondering why you can’t get straight, valid information from a consulate or embassy, it’s because they are the first defense against immigration.
 They also fall under a ministry different than the one that handles immigration.
 Do not bother with them, if you can avoid it.
 In most cases, you need to be in Croatia to start any kind of successful bureaucratic process.
 The exception is for digital nomads and those that require a visa to enter.

 I mentioned above how encountering a police officer in a bad mood could hurt your case.
 Sometimes, the person you deal with will simply choose to make it difficult for you.
 Requiring you to have a certified translator with you during all visits to the police (if you are not fluent) is one such hoop.

 Here is one such situation from my personal experience.
 During my first two years, the one woman I always encountered at the foreigner desk in Split refused to speak English to me.
 In fact, she did her best to give me the impression that she didn’t speak or understand English at all.
 For a while, I would bring a Croatian with me to speak on my behalf, but that quickly became unsustainable.
 Then I would bring a printed out Google translation for her, hoping she had no follow up questions.
 Queue anxiety attack.

 The Facebook groups give foreigners a bad name

-There are several Facebook communities throughout the country set up for foreigners (aka “expats”) to connect with each other and locals.
+There are many Facebook communities throughout the country set up for foreigners (aka “expats”) to connect with each other and locals.
 These groups can be a great place to meet people and get answers to your most pressing “living in Croatia” questions from “are there English kindergartens in Dubrovnik?” to “where can I find a dry cleaner in Zagreb?”.